 View on Osprey View on REI

-Situated in a historic building, Abbey Court is not the sort of place you will miss easily, it’s one of the most amazing hostels in Dublin city.
+Situated in a historic building, Abbey Court is not the sort of place you will miss easily, it’s one of the most amazing hostels in Dublin, Ireland.
 It’s completely covered in bright murals of flowers and is funky inside and out.
 Abbey Court is also an award-winning hostel, and people keep coming back.

 Since it opened in 1999, it’s seen thousands of guests arrive through its doors, all of them looking for a cheap hostel in Dublin.
-And it’s still cheap (and pretty awesome) today.
-Throughout you’ll find cool hang-out areas, including a lush courtyard garden decorated in a boho style, and a basement bar and games room and take advantage of the free wifi.
+It’s still cheap (and pretty awesome) to this day!
+Throughout you’ll find cool hang-out areas, including a lush courtyard garden decorated in a boho style, and a basement bar and games room and take advantage of the free WiFi.

 The dorms at this hostel are pretty simple, no pod beds here.
 Some of the rooms also aren’t very spacious, but that’s no big deal.
 It certainly doesn’t stop the rave reviews pouring in from happy hostel-goers!